Our innovative padding designs significantly enhance impact protection and comfort.

 Microlattice head padding offers better results than leading foam alternatives.
 Image source: US Army

-And the benefits aren't limited to impact reduction.
-Microlattice padding stays durable through multiple impacts and performs better in temperature extremes.
-Better still, these microlattices provide greater airflow and comfort—a big plus for anyone who has worn a helmet for an extended period.
+The benefits of microlattice padding aren't limited to impact reduction.
+It also performs better in temperature extremes and provides greater airflow and comfort—a big plus for anyone who has worn a helmet for an extended period.

 Pads that are too hot or too hard have been reported as problems with prior ACH designs and may contribute to headgear being worn less often than it should be.
 But because microlattices consist largely of air, they can be designed with comfort in mind, resulting in head protection that is far easier to wear.
 Hard Head Veterans’ microlattice pads are light, conform to the wearer’s head, and enable airflow that keeps helmets an average of 14° (F) cooler.